isabella232/stacki-hdp-bridge/README.md

 ### Using the Ambari GUI

 After the installation of all the backend nodes, the Ambari Server appliance allows the installation, configuration, monitoring, and management of the entire HDP stack using a web-based administration tool, called the Ambari GUI.
-This tool is accessible by a web-browser at port 8080 of the ambari server.
+This tool is accessible via web-browser at port 8080 of the ambari server, in our example, backend-0-0.

-> **note**
->
-> The instructions below will require you to
+The Ambari instructions will require you to:

->
-> -   Choose Hadoop Services
+* Choose Hadoop Services
-> -   Assign Hadoop components to individual hosts
+* Assign Hadoop components to individual hosts
-> -   Configure Hadoop Services
+* Configure Hadoop Services

->
-> These tasks are entirely dependent on the needs of the client.
-If you require assistance with the choosing which Hadoop services to use, the most optimum mapping of hosts to services, etc., StackIQ recommends that the administrator contact Hortonworks Inc. for more information on the choices for installation and configuration of the HDP stack.
+These tasks are entirely dependent on the needs of the client.
+If you require assistance with choosing which Hadoop services to use, the most optimum mapping of hosts to services, etc., StackIQ recommends that the administrator contact Hortonworks Inc. for more information on the choices for installation and configuration of the HDP stack.

->
+[Hortonworks documentation](http://docs.hortonworks.com/index.html) has a plethora of possibilties.

-> This document lists a rudimentary HDP cluster with all services configured and installed.
+This document lists a rudimentary HDP cluster with all services configured and installed.

 1. In this example, the hostname of the ambari server is `backend-0-0.local`.
 Using a web-browser from your StackIQ management node, navigate to `http://backend-0-0.local:8080` This will bring up the figure-ambari-ui-login.